Frequently Asked Questions

 2. Transfer your registration to someone else.
 Transfers must be requested before packet pick-up.

-3. Registrants can always come to packet pickup to retrieve their t-shirts, even if they are not able to run.
+3. Registrants can always come to packet pickup to retrieve their race swag, even if they are not able to run.

 The finish line will remain open for 5 hours.
 Runners should maintain a pace of 15 minutes per mile.
 After five hours, the finish line will close, and race support will end.